Multiple Routers, One Shared Physical Infrastructure

 DriveNets has a better approach.
 A DriveNets network router can be partitioned into multiple router instances, and each of those can have any set of characteristics the operator would find useful.
 For example, a single Network Router cluster could be a set of access routers, an aggregation router, and a core router, all at once.
 Best of all, any of these combinations could still be managed as a single device even though the instances would be as fully separated as discrete routers would be.

 Finally, Scalable Multiservice – Service Instance Abstraction

 This same capability lets a Network Router host instances associated with completely different and independent services.
 Internet routing, mobile backhaul and 5G User Plane traffic, business VPN traffic, IP or VLAN, can all be hosted on a single Network Router.
 Even the composition of a router instance can be changed dynamically.
 DriveNets NCFs and NCPs can be allocated among the router instances hosted by a given cluster, and the allocation can be changed to respond to changes in traffic or connection requirements.
-A single inventory of spare white boxes can serve a whole population of Network Cloud clusters, too.
+A single inventory of spare white box routers can serve a whole population of Network Cloud clusters, too.

 Another Dimension of Virtualization

 How does this all work?
 DriveNets implemented this highly flexible model by exploiting another dimension of virtualization, the capability to create an abstraction that represents some arbitrary collection of real-world things.
 Two such abstractions make up the DriveNets model, a Service Instance (SI) abstraction and an InterService Link (ISL) abstraction.
 You can think of building a cluster as the process of defining the abstractions needed, then populating them with resources.